Our office is open to visitors by appointment only. Please contact us for more information.

 Cathy joined the United Way team in 2006.
 As Chief Finance Officer, she manages the organization's fiscal records, policies, and office administration.
 She works collaboratively with United Way's volunteer Finance Committee to set fiscal policy and ensure full compliance with government and United Way policy.

-When not at United Way, Cathy enjoys spending time with her family, especially her three adorable grandchildren.
+When not at United Way, Cathy enjoys spending time with her family, especially her four adorable grandchildren.

 Community Impact Team